-Analysis | Trump allies can’t stop defending themselves by citing the bigness of the Big Lie
+Analysis | Trump allies can’t stop defending themselves by citing the bigness of the ‘big lie’

 And it’s right.
 GOP leaders in key swing states across the country have repeatedly cited the perception of fraud — rather than actual widespread fraud — as legitimizing their efforts to add new voting restrictions.
 One Iowa state senator went so far as to say, “The ultimate voter suppression is a very large swath of the electorate not having faith in our election systems.”

 To be clear, this is hardly the first time Republicans have argued that perception is something amounting to reality when it comes to voter fraud — and that the perception itself must be acted upon.
-They did much the same thing with their voter ID push over the past decade-plus.
+They have done much the same thing with their voter-ID push over the past decade-plus.
 And they’ve done so while recognizing that this argument can pass muster with the courts.

-“It is true that there isn’t widespread voter fraud,” said State Rep. Ken Rizer, who steered a bill requiring voters to display IDs through the Iowa House of Representatives this month.
+“It is true that there isn’t widespread voter fraud,” said State Representative Ken Rizer, who steered a bill requiring voters to display IDs through the Iowa House of Representatives this month.
 “But there is a perception that the system can be cheated.
 That’s one of the reasons for doing this.”In Arkansas, State Representative Mark Lowery said his voter ID bill aimed to prevent fraud.
 But even more important, he added, is that “a large percentage of Americans do not trust the integrity of the electoral system, and that in and of itself is a problem that needs to be solved, because that undermines the basic tenet of democracy.”There is history to this, said Allegra Chapman, the director of voting and elections at the advocacy group Common Cause.
 The first Supreme Court ruling to support voter ID laws, in an Indiana case called Crawford v.
 Marion County Election Board, acknowledged in 2008 that there was zero evidence of voter fraud in the state.
 But as long as the law inconvenienced everyone equally, it could be legal — even if it deterred “significant numbers” of voters from voting — if it had a “sufficiently weighty” justification.
 Trust in elections met that standard, the court added, because confidence could be low “if no safeguards exist to deter or detect fraud.”

-It’s not difficult to say where this kind of justification can go awry.
+It’s not difficult to see where this kind of justification can go awry.
 It incentivizes creating a pretext for something you already wanted to do, as long as you can find enough people to embrace it.

 Powell wanted to overturn the election, so she cited all kinds of dodgy supposed evidence for that, and she earned credulous media coverage from others who wanted to believe (or at least allow other people to believe) the election had been stolen from their side.
 Likewise, Republicans writ large haven’t generally subscribed to Trump’s most far-reaching claims of fraud, but they’ve done virtually nothing to rebut them, allowing the situation to fester.

-What results is a bunch of legislators and extreme actors in the effort to overturn the election citing the very perception they’ve fomented as some how legitimizing their original argument — and justifying the particular bandage they had already wanted to apply to the perceived wound.
+What results is a bunch of legislators and extreme actors in the effort to overturn the election citing the very perception they’ve fomented as somehow legitimizing their original argument — and justifying the particular bandage they had already wanted to apply to the perceived wound.
 If a lie makes its way into the mainstream, is it really a lie?
 Or just a difference of valid opinions?
 Who can know?
-And how can you sanction someone or block a voting restriction if both were predicated on a sincere belief held by so many people?
+And how can you impose sanctions on someone or block a voting restriction if both were predicated on a sincere belief held by so many people?

 It might ultimately turn out to be an effective legal and political strategy, but that doesn’t mean it isn’t cynical to employ this kind of circular logic.
 It also creates a horrible incentive structure for everyone involved.